Logiqx/gps-details/docs/devices/garmin/watches/vivoactive.md

-## Garmin Vivoactive
+## Garmin vívoactive

 ### Overview

-This page lists the GNSS chipsets that are used in the Garmin Vivoactive watches.
+This page lists the GNSS chipsets that are used in the Garmin vívoactive watches.

 The various models are listed in reverse-chronological order.